Abstract:

 P<0.05).
 There was no significant difference in VL/GL values between different mantle length groups (

-P>0.05), but there was significant difference among different gonad maturity (
+P>0.05), but there were significant differences among different gonad maturity stages (

 P<0.05).
 However, GWC/GWP values were significantly different between different mantle length groups and gonad maturity (